ujjwalprakashsinha/jira_flow_metrics_extractor/README.md

 The extracted data can be used to generate insights which heps the team to effectively inspect and adapte.

 **Below are the list of flow metrics**
-- Cycle Time
+- Cycle Time: time it takes to complete one unit of work from start to finish ( `End date - Start date + 1` )
-- Workitem Issue Age
+- Workitem Issue Age: the amount of time a specific task (work item) has been in progress since it first started.
-- Work In Progress Count
+- Work In Progress Count: the total number of tasks or items that are currently being worked on but haven't yet been finished.
-- Throughout
+- Throughout:  the rate at which something gets completed.

 **What it does:**